Fruit trees need water, and it’s your job to make sure they get enough, but not too much!

-We’re bringing it up now because autumn and winter are good times to be thinking about how to increase your water security and water capacity, and making improvements to your irrigation system.
+Autumn and winter are good times to be thinking about how to increase your water security and water capacity.

-But of course your solutions to improving water security will probably be completely different.
+But of course, your solutions to improving water security will probably be completely different.

 They might include adding a tank, improving the efficiency of your irrigation system, improving the water-holding capacity of your soil, or installing a grey-water system.

-This is a topic we’re passionate about, and have written three different short courses, plus an ebook on the topic, to help you improve your food growing resilience in a rapidly changing climate.
-It really is a topic none of us can avoid if we still want to be able to grow food in another 20, 30 or 50 years.
+The climate is changing rapidly, and we all need to improve our food-growing resilience.
+It really is a topic none of us can avoid if we still want to be able to grow food in another 20, 30, or 50 years.

-We all need to be ready when (not if) the next drought (or flood) comes!
+You need to be ready when (not if) the next drought (or flood) comes!